influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/concepts/glossary.md

 ## aggregation

 An InfluxQL function that returns an aggregated value across a set of points.
-See [InfluxQL Functions](/influxdb/v1.7/query_language/functions/#aggregations) for a complete list of the available and upcoming aggregations.
+For a complete list of the available and upcoming aggregations, see [InfluxQL functions](/influxdb/v1.7/query_language/functions/#aggregations).

 Related entries: [function](/influxdb/v1.7/concepts/glossary/#function), [selector](/influxdb/v1.7/concepts/glossary/#selector), [transformation](/influxdb/v1.7/concepts/glossary/#transformation)